trolund/hygge-wasm/README.md

 # HyggeWasm - The Hygge to WebAssembly compiler

 This is the source code of the `HyggeWasm` compiler. `HyggeWasm` is a WebAssembly compiler for the Hygge programming language.
-The compiler produces the WebAssembly textual format (WAT) as its output. `HyggeWasm` has been developed as part of the master thesis "Design and Implementation of a WebAssembly Compiler Back-End for the High-Level Programming Language Hygge" by Troels Lund at Technical University of Denmark.
+The compiler is written in F# and produces the WebAssembly textual format (WAT) as its output. `HyggeWasm` has been developed as part of the master thesis "Design and Implementation of a WebAssembly Compiler Back-End for the High-Level Programming Language Hygge" by Troels Lund at the Technical University of Denmark.
 (DTU).
 The thesis can be found [here](thesis.pdf).

 A list of all language features implemented can be found in the section [Language features](#language-features---requirements).

-The `HyggeWasm` compiler is based on `hyggec` and uses the Hygge programming language as the the *source language*. `hyggec` and Hygge programming language was created by Alceste Scalas at DTU.
+The `HyggeWasm` compiler is based on `hyggec` and uses the Hygge programming language as the *source language*. `hyggec` and Hygge programming language were created by Alceste Scalas at DTU.

 <img src="img/logo.svg" width="250">